Orbifold quantum D-modules associated to weighted projective spaces: Direct approach from the D-module

 \section{Direct approach from the D-module}

-The structure constants in Theorem \ref{matrix} were computed in \cite{CCLTXX} from the I-function (i.e.\ solution of the differential equation $(T_w -q) y=0$) and the mirror theorem of Givental.
+The structure constants in Theorem \ref{matrix} were computed in \cite{CCLTXX} from the $I$-function (i.e.\ solution of the differential equation $(T_w -q) y=0$) and by establishing a mirror theorem in the style of Givental.
 In this section we discuss a somewhat different procedure: we construct \ll abstract orbifold quantum cohomology\rr from $T_w -q$ itself.
 To prove that our abstract orbifold quantum cohomology agrees with the usual orbifold quantum cohomology, it is still necessary to appeal to the mirror theorem, so in this sense our procedure relates only to the extraction of information from the differential equation.
-However, our procedure is probably the most direct way, especially in the case of hypersurfaces, of obtaining the orbifold degrees and orbifold Poincar\'e pairing as well as the structure constants.
+However, our procedure gives a very direct way of obtaining the orbifold degrees and orbifold Poincar\'e pairing as well as the structure constants.

 We follow \cite{Gu05} and chapter 6 of \cite{Gu08}, although the orbifold case presents some new features.
-Let us consider the the $D^\h$-module
+Let us consider the $D^\h$-module

-where $D^\h$ denotes the ring of (ordinary) differential operators generated by $\h\b$ with coefficients in the ring $\calO$ of functions which are meromorphic in a neighbourhood of $q=0$ and holomorphic in a neighbourhood of $\h=0$.
-Here, $(T_w -q)$ denotes the left ideal generated by $T_w -q$.
+where $D^\h$ denotes the ring of (ordinary) differential operators generated by $\h\b$, and $(T_w -q)$ denotes the left ideal generated by $T_w -q$.
+As coefficient ring we can take the ring of functions which are polynomial in $q^{\pm 1/l}$, where